eaglesky/system-design/MySystemDesignReview.md

 * Atomicity.
 In a transaction involving two or more discrete pieces of information, either all of the pieces are committed or none are.
 * Consistency.
 A transaction either creates a new and valid state of data, or, if any failure occurs, returns all data to its state before the transaction was started.
 * Isolation.
 A transaction in process and not yet committed must remain isolated from any other transaction.
+A transaction could only lock affected rows but not the whole table for some database engines.
 * Durability.
 Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.

 ### Improving database query performance.